National Theatre 国立劇場

 The place to immerse yourself in traditional Japanese performing arts

-Opened to encourage the preservation and promotion of Japan's ancient art forms, the National Theatre is the place to see musical virtuosos or masters of noh and kabuki strut their stuff on stage.
+Opened to encourage the preservation and promotion of Japan's ancient art forms, the National Theatre is the place to see musical virtuosos or masters of kabuki strut their stuff on stage.
 Anyone interested in culture will find this place fascinating.

 The National Theatre opened in 1966